aswolf/lab-book/export/2021-02-03-rock-fitness-metric.md

 ---
-layout: post
 title: Quantitative modeling of rock formation histories
-active: lab-book
 author: Aaron S. Wolf
-date: 2021-02-03
-next:
-  post:
-  title:
-motivation:
-  One of the key challenges associated with analyzing the rock record is that samples taken from a petrologic sequence are known to have some genetic origin, but the nature and timing of that evolutionary link are only revealed through the modeling process.
-  The usual assumptions made to enable modeling are that the fine-grained matrix of these samples represents the liquid composition in the magma chamber, while the phenocrysts represent saturated phases crystalizing from their parent liquid; the entire package is then erupted and delivered to the surface where they are added to the rock record.
-  This straightforward interpretation can be complicated by the presence of xenocrysts (perhaps entrained from an earlier epoch of crystallization), but fortunately these xenocrysts usually stand out as clear outliers on the basis of texture and composition, allowing them to be identified and screened from the analysis (or otherwise incorporated into more complex models including partial disequilibrium).
-  For typical cases, initial 'modeling' efforts can be fairly informal, taking the form of graphical analysis of compositional trends that can suggest some standard igneous process like fractional crystallization, assimilation, or magma mixing.
-  But at this point, such assessments largely represent educated guesses which must be tested with quantitative modeling if further progress is to be made.
-  The initial stages of such modeling often proceed using a *'chi-by-eye'* approach (where chi-square, $\chi^2$, is a typical symbol used for the goodness-of-fit metric).
-  Though these analyses can provide results that are quite compelling, this process should be viewed as only the initial exploratory phase of a more in depth statistical analysis, providing early support for one or more working hypotheses, rather than a offering up finalized evidence.
-  Having a quantitative metric to evaluate the quality of a modeling result is thus a critical obstacle to evaluating and comparing different competing formation hypotheses for a particular suite of rock samples. # [[202101310621]]
-future-work:
-  In a future post, we will explore the philosophical implications and potential consequences of assigning errors to the data in this newly proposed rock-fitting metric.
-  Such statistical concerns highlight a general phenomenon associated with model-building---arising whenever a model cannot simultaneously capture every aspect of the dataset---in which the model calibration is pulled simultaneously toward multiple plausible solutions.
-  This is especially common when calibrating against multiple data types or more broadly when the data can be split into groups, each of which is largely sensitive to a different subset of the model parameters.
-  In science, imperfect models are the norm rather than the exception, and therefore our particular example of geologic modeling will serve as a concrete illustration of a general challenge common to nearly all data-based model-building exercises.
 key-points:
   - A general rock mineralogy fitness metric is proposed that captures the quality of a modeled mineral assemblage for an analyzed rock sample.
   - Fitness metric accounts for bulk-rock composition, phase assemblage, modal abundances, phase composition, and trace/isotopic trends.